DanielBaykov0/Springboot-Bookstore-App/README.md

 The RESTful bookstore application is designed for seamless user interaction, offering a user-centric interface for browsing and ordering products.
 Security is a priority, employing JWT and refresh tokens to protect user data.
 Email notifications keep users informed about orders and important updates.
-The application features dynamic discounts to enhance user engagement.
-Automated testing using Docker ensures application reliability and robustness.
+Testing services and controllers ensures application reliability and robustness.
 Comprehensive logging captures a range of events for effective monitoring and troubleshooting.
 Altogether, it delivers a secure, engaging, and efficient platform for book enthusiasts.